Dovalization/open-imageboard-monorepo/README.md

 - **Open Source**
   Fully open source under the MIT license.
 Fork, modify, and self-host.

-- **No Ads, No Tracking**
-  No data collection, no ads.
-Your data is yours.
-  While you're free to fork and monetize, we won't provide any monetization features out of the box.
-  This is a community-first project, not a business.

 - **No Vendor Lock-In**
   Self-hostable and portable.
 If it runs docker, you can run OpenBoard.